 This same procedure can be used to calculate a contribution for a 1-month change, or over several months.
 The relative importance at the beginning of the period should always be the starting point.

-Note that if the 12-month period crosses a biennial weight update (January of even years), the calculation will have to be done in multiple parts.
+Note that if the 12-month period crosses a weight update, the calculation will have to be done in multiple parts.

-The CPI measures the change in the cost of the set of goods and services purchased by consumers from one time period to the next.
-In the first 50 years of producing the CPI, the BLS updated the spending weights every 10 years based on information from several years earlier collected in periodic surveys.
-Over time the Consumer Expenditure Surveys (CE) became continuous and the BLS began updating the CPI spending weights every two years, beginning with January 2002 indexes.
+The CPI measures the change in the cost of living from one period to the next.
+Household spending weights are used to average the changes in component goods and services into the All-items index.
+In the first 50 years of producing the CPI, the BLS updated the spending weights roughly every 10 to 15 years based on spending information collected in periodic household surveys.
+In the 1980s the Consumer Expenditure Surveys (CE) became continuous and the BLS began updating the CPI spending weights every two years, starting in 2002.
+The CE sample was increased to support more frequent weight updates.

-The biennial spending weight update reflects consumer spending from two to three years prior.
-For example, consumer purchases made in 2017 and 2018 were used by BLS as the spending weights in January 2020 through December 2021 CPI-U, CPI-W and R-CPI-E indexes.
-The overall goal of the CPI-U index is to use consumer spending from as recent a time period as possible, and hold the set (or more precisely, the quantity mix) of goods and services purchased fixed over a period of time until new spending weights can be introduced.
-In general, estimates of current period inflation tend to be higher when calculated with outdated spending weights when compared to inflation estimates calculated with more current spending weights.
+The overall goal of the CPI-U index is to use consumer spending from as recent a period as possible, and hold the set (or more precisely, the quantity mix) of goods and services purchased fixed over time until new spending weights can be introduced.
+In general, estimates of current period inflation calculated with outdated spending weights tend to be higher than inflation estimates calculated with more current spending weights.
 This is because consumers change, or substitute, what they buy over time, often shifting purchases away from items that are becoming relatively more expensive to alternatives whose prices are not rising as fast.

 Information on the 2022 weight update is available on the 2022 weight update information page.